weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 ## Create your first class!

-First let's add a simple class called **Publication**.
+First let's add a class called **Publication**.
 We will use it to store info about publication outlets like *The New York Times* or *The Guardian*.

 Our **Publication** class will contain one property:
 * `name`: type `string`